diefenbach/django-lfs/docs/user/management/html/static_block.rst

     ``Update`` button.

 Delete files
-    To delete files select the checkboxes beside all files you want to delete and click the ``Delete`` button.
+    To delete files select the check boxes beside all files you want to delete and click the ``Delete`` button.

 See also